Board of Directors

 Jackie Love, President

-Jackie is a seasoned healthcare administrator with more than 36 years of experience in the healthcare industry, serving in roles ranging from employee and supervisor to manager and director.
-Her career reflects a deep commitment to service, leadership, and the well‑being of diverse communities.
+Jackie Love is a seasoned healthcare administrator with more than 40 years of experience leading teams, strengthening systems, and advancing the well‑being of diverse communities.
+Her career reflects a deep commitment to service, equity, and inclusive leadership.

-A dedicated supporter of the Center for Women & Democracy’s mission, Jackie champions the creation of safe, welcoming spaces where women of all ages and ethnicities can gather, learn, and engage in honest dialogue about the social issues that impact their lives and communities.
-She is committed to ensuring that CWD remains a platform where women’s voices are heard, valued, and empowered to influence change.
+As President of the Center for Women & Democracy, Jackie is dedicated to creating safe, welcoming spaces where women of all ages and backgrounds can learn, lead, and engage in honest dialogue about the issues shaping their lives.
+She is committed to ensuring CWD remains a powerful platform where women’s voices are heard, valued, and positioned to influence lasting change.

 -